 The roots of the distinguished German surname Oler lie in the region of Hessen.
 The name is derived from the Middle High German "öler," meaning "oil miller," and was likely first borne by a practitioner of this occupation.

-First found in Hessen, where it first emerged in the early Middle Ages, and the young Oler family played an important role in the region's history.
+The surname Oler was first found in Hessen, where it first emerged in the early Middle Ages, and the young Oler family played an important role in the region's history.
 The first known bearer of the name was Johann Oleier, who was living in Frankfurt in the year 1291.
 The young Oler family was instrumental during this early period, playing a major role in the development of medieval Hessen society.

 This web page shows only a small excerpt of our Oler research.
-Another 75 words (5 lines of text) covering the years 1380, 1777, and 1852 are included under the topic Early Oler History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1380, 1777, and 1852 are included under the topic Early Oler History in all our PDF Extended History products and printed products wherever possible.